Click on the buttons below to review and download forms.

 What are your fees and hours?

-I maintain a small practice so that I can focus more on each client, and as a result my fees are a bit higher than average.
-A 50-minute individual session is $295, and a 75-minute couples or relationship session (or 75-minute individual session) is $395.
+A 50-minute individual session is $250, and a 75-minute couples session (or 75-minute individual session) is $350.
 I have appointments on weekdays, including evenings.

 Do you take insurance?

-I am in-network with Medicare, but am not currently accepting new Medicare clients.
-I'm and out-of-network provider for all other plans, which means I will collect payment from you at the visit and give you a "superbill" (a fancy receipt for insurance) to submit for your own reimbursement.
+I am out-of-network for all major plans, which means I will collect payment from you at the visit and give you a "superbill" (a fancy receipt for insurance) to submit for your own reimbursement.
 If you have out-of-network benefits, it's likely your insurance will reimburse you for a portion of the cost.

 Here is a link to a list of questions to ask your insurance company to get the details of your coverage.